-The debate on the impact of digitalization on employment has been dominated by impressionistic views: on the one hand, some authors have depicted a scenario of mass technological unemployment; on the other hand, others have envisaged labour opportunities resulting from digitalization.
+The debate on the impact of digitalization on employment has been dominated more by impressionistic views: on the one hand, some authors have depicted a scenario of mass technological unemployment; on the other hand, others have envisaged labour opportunities resulting from digitalization.
 Indeed, the empirical evidence on the impact of digitalization on employment is still limited mainly because of challenges in conceptualising effective measurements of a complex phenomenon such as digitalization and in operationalizing digitalization through adequate indicators.
 Until now, digitalization has been associated to routineness of jobs building on the conceptual framework proposed by Autor and Dorn (2013) according to which highly routinized professions are those more exposed to job substitution.
 In the neoclassical framework, technology is treated as a shock affecting labour demand and subsequently employment according to the elasticity of substitution between labour and capital.
 According to this viewpoint, tasks are units of work activity producing output; skills are human capabilities to perform tasks.
-Therefore, the effect of technical change on labour demand depends on the type of task content involved in each profession: in particular, routine tasks which are easier to codify and automate are more likely to be replaced by machines.
-In this view, digitalization is considered as a synonymous of routineness because more routine tasks should be those more digitalized.
+The effect of technical change on labour demand depends in turn on the type of task content involved in each profession: in particular, routine tasks which are easier to codify and automate are more likely to be replaced by machines.
+In this view, digitalization is considered as a synonymous of routineness because routine tasks tend to be more digitalized than non-routine labour activities.

-In this work, we tried to overcome such simplistic perspective, analyzing and measuring digitalization and routineness of tasks as distinct phenomena, exploring their relevance across industry and types of professions and assessing econometrically their independent and combined effects on employment.
+In this work, we have tried to overcome such simplistic perspective, analyzing and measuring digitalization and routineness of tasks as distinct phenomena, exploring their relevance across industries and types of professions and assessing econometrically their independent and combined effects on employment.
 This has been possible thanks to the exploitation of the data provided by INAPP-ISTAT Survey on Occupations.
 An important value added of this contribution has consisted in the use of a robust set of indicators on digitalization and routineness able to capture the heterogeneous nature of such phenomena.
 To our knowledge, few studies have explored digitalization as a complex process entailing different dimensions of work activities - such as digital tools, skills and tasks - and, mostly, the interrelations between digital and routine attributes of work.

-In detail, results can be summarized as follows.

-Digitalization and routineness have emerged as composite and multifaceted phenomena characterized by strong sectoral specificities and by being strongly associated with the skill content of labour professions.
-In particular, all digital indicators have been found to be positively related to the level of skills while the level of routineness has merged to be negatively associated to the skill content of labour activities.
+The empirical results presented in this paper can be summarized as follows.
+Digitalization and routineness have emerged as composite and multifaceted phenomena showing marked sectoral specificities and being strongly associated with the skill content of labour professions.
+In particular, all digital indicators have been found to be positively related to the level of skills while the level of routineness has emerged to be negatively associated to the skill content of labour activities.
 Routineness and digitalization do not appear as synonymous and do not seem to proceed in parallel.
-On the contrary they seem to be linked by an inverse relationship and this seems to be explained by the fact that digitalization is more intense among high skilled professions that have been found to be less routinized.
+On the contrary, they seem to be linked by an inverse relationship and this can be explained by the fact that the level of digitalization is high among high-skilled professions which are characterized in turn by low level of routinization.

 The descriptive evidence presented in section 4 has shown that the relationships linking digitalization and routineness with the dynamics of employment are complex and differ across manufacturing and services industries.
-What clearly emerges also from the descriptive evidence is that professions characterized by higher digital skills are those growing faster compared to the others (although this holds only in manufacturing sector) and that a negative employment dynamics is found among occupations characterized by high level of digitalization and routineness.
+Professions characterized by higher digital skills grow faster compared to the others (although this holds only in manufacturing sector) while a negative employment dynamics is found among profession characterized by high level of digitalization and routineness.
 Both results are confirmed by the econometric analysis presented in section 5.
-More specifically, the econometric estimates show that professions characterized by an intense use of digital tools or by a relatively high importance of digital tasks and, jointly, by a strong degree of routineness tend to be penalized in employment terms.
+More specifically, the econometric estimates confirm that professions characterized by an intense use of digital tools - or by a relatively high importance of digital tasks - and, jointly, by a strong degree of routineness tend to be penalized in employment terms.